MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-freeorg.md

 ---
-title: Getting started with a work or school account
+title: Get started with a work or school account
-description: Getting started with a work or school account
+description: Get started with a work or school account
 author: georgiostrantzas

 ms.subservice: desktop-flow